Your website is your digital shop window, so you can’t afford to offer a clunky and difficult user experience to visitors.

 You might not have heard the term ‘landing page’ before, but you’ve certainly visited one.
 Essentially, they are standalone web pages, separate from your other pages.
 They serve a distinct purpose, usually to convert a user into a lead.

-Whereas a homepage might provide lots of different information, landing pages simplify things by focusing their attention on one action, eliminating the intermediary steps and removing distractions.
+Whereas a homepage might provide lots of different information, landing pages focus a user’s attention on one issue, product, service or action.

-They don’t have the range of options that other pages have.
-In most cases, the page’s purpose is to encourage them to take a decisive action, like submitting information to a form or booking a call.
+In most cases, the page’s purpose is to encourage them to take a specific action, such as submitting information to a form or booking a call.

 Landing pages are a great option if you’re thinking of investing in pay-per-click online ads.
 A bespoke landing page on the other side of the ad will maximise your chances of converting the user into a customer.

-10. Accept that a great website is never finished
+10. Remember that a great website is never finished

 Information on this site is for use by authorised intermediaries only and should not be relied upon by anyone else.